PaintSplasher/unifi-voucher-service/README.md

-## There is a new version on the road with new features and web interface.
-See you in June ;)
+## There is a new version available!!!
+Voucher Service Pro for UniFi is a modern and extremely customizable ticket system including printing and network options.
+Based on the phenomenal and affordable Raspberry Pi. https://shop.sass-projects.info/
 (March 24th, 2021)

 # UniFi Voucher System v2 - Touchscreen with Brother printer